 Gardens Combat Coral-Harming Pollution

 Runoff from deforestation and agricultural pollution courses down Tutuila’s Faga`alu watershed into the ocean, harming delicate coral reefs.
-But thanks to rain garden experts and dozens of volunteers, new greenery now filters and absorbs much of this runoff before it reaches the shore.
+But thanks to NOAA’s Coral Reef Conservation Program plus rain garden experts and volunteers, new greenery now filters and absorbs much of this runoff before it reaches the shore.

 The trainees dug slight land depressions, planted native vegetation to absorb runoff, and added sod and rocks to stabilize the structures.
 The installments are both scenic and effective, and volunteers are selecting future garden sites that will create an even healthier environment for corals.
 NOAA’s Coral Reef Conservation Program and local partners led the clinics.
 (2017)